 The Registrar continues to make presentations and to participate in panels related to access to regulated professions.
-In the fall of 2013 the Registrar attended the annual conference of the Institute for Credentialing Excellence.
+In the fall of 2014 the Registrar attended the CNAR symposium on credential assessment practices, a joint symposium by CNAR and the Canadian Information Centre for International Credentials.